Sean McGuire

 • My research focuses on the development and application of optical diagnostics to plasma, combustion and hypersonic systems.
 Below are projects which I have worked on:

-• Vacuum UV emission studies of high temperature radiation
+• Emission studies of high temperature radiation

 Picture